Tobenna-Etiaba/Network-Protocols/README.md

 <img width="859" alt="Screenshot 2025-02-05 at 00 42 57" src="https://github.com/user-attachments/assets/7ae19b7a-7c89-408a-97e0-cc120f562739" />

 - DNS(Domain Name System) is used to convert human-readable domain names to an IP address that a computer can use and understand.
-This can be achieved by typing the command nslookup.
+This can be achieved by typing the command nslookup within powershell.
 In the image below we can take; www.google.com & www.disney.com and get their IP addresses which can then be understood and used by our VM(nslookup is used when you want to figure out a machines IP address if you know the name or vice versa).

 <img width="859" alt="Screenshot 2025-02-05 at 00 45 46" src="https://github.com/user-attachments/assets/1ad148f3-f8a3-457b-b4aa-3eacbdbde8f7" />